Watch & Listen Member Center / Docs Shop

 Warming up the body before singing isn’t just for dancers or young performers.
 Gentle physical movement primes the breath, aligns the spine, and prepares aging singers to sing with freedom and control—whether standing or seated.

 Many singers skip physical warm-ups, especially in choral settings.
-But for older adults, physical readiness is the foundation for vocal readiness.
+But for senior adults, physical readiness is the foundation for vocal readiness.
 The aging body brings unique challenges: stiffness in the spine or ribs, reduced balance, decreased range of motion, and slower circulation—all of which can affect vocal tone and stamina.

 Physical warm-ups improve: